vkirilov1/SoundTrack/README.md

 Requires WSL installed ("wsl --install" in cmd), Docker and Docker Compose (https://www.docker.com/products/docker-desktop/).

-1. Open the root folder of the app (SoundTrack)
+1. Open the root folder of the app (SoundTrack) in terminal.
 2. Copy the environment template.
 The defaults work as-is for a local test run.
    ```
    cp .env.example .env